akullpp/chrysanthium/src/pages/blog/2020-02-17-memo-monorepo.md

 > Are you ready to build your own VCS?

 I almost cannot imagine a company that would see the business value in answering answering "Yes" to this question.

+## Postscript

+I was made aware of [VFS for Git](https://vfsforgit.org) which advertises with great statistics but have not tried it yet.